Clinical Policy Bulletin: Magnetic Resonance Imaging (MRI) of the Breast

 To provide an early prediction of response to adjuvant breast cancer chemotherapy in guiding choice of chemotherapy regimen; or

-To screen for breast cancer in members with average risk of breast cancer
+To screen for breast cancer in members with average risk of breast cancer; or

 To screen BRCA-positive men.